 According to the American Indian Center, Chicago is part of the traditional homelands of the Odawa, Ojibwe, and Potawatomi people.
 Many other tribes, including the Miami, Ho-Chunk, Sac, and Fox, have also called this area home.

 Today, Chicago’s Native American history is honored in our museums, monuments, and public art.
 The city is also home to a thriving community of Indigenous Chicagoans sharing contemporary perspectives on traditional art, culture, and cuisine.
-Explore some of the art galleries, cultural centers, and event celebrating Chicago’s Indigenous communities.
+Explore some of the art galleries, cultural centers, and events celebrating Chicago’s Indigenous communities.

 Attend a film festival focused on Indigenous voices